ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    You should see up to 5 instances taking the load as the maximum membership count is set to `5`.
 You can check the minimum and maximum instance group size under `Overview` tab of the instance group.
    {:tip}

 5. Navigate to the browser showing the frontend app and **submit** balance multiple times to see the details of the frontend VSI and backend VSI serving the request.

    Wait for the instances to scale as the aggregate period is set to `90 seconds` and cooldown period set to `120 seconds`.
-To monitor the load balancers and to check the logs, follow the steps mentioned in [step 6 of the tutorial](/docs/solution-tutorials?topic=solution-tutorials-vpc-scaling-dedicated-compute#vpc-scaling-dedicated-compute-observe)
    {:tip}

 ### Scheduled actions